Karmapa controversy: Ogyen Trinley Dorje meeting with Shamar Rinpoche in 2007

-According to both the official Shamarpa website and an official Ogyen Trinley Dorje website, Ogyen Trinley Dorje met with the Shamarpa in the Oberoi International Hotel in New Delhi on 9 January 2007.
-Ogyen Trinley Dorje had mentioned his desire to meet the Shamarpa, and requested that Chökyi Nyima Rinpoche arrange a personal meeting with him.
+Ogyen Trinley Dorje requested to meet Shamar Rinpoche, and asked to arrange a personal meeting with him.
+The two met in the Oberoi International Hotel in New Delhi on 9 January 2007.

-The Shamarpa had declined the first invitation in 2005, which was received by telephone call from Drikung Chetsang Rinpoche, because to have accepted it "at that time would invite unwarranted suspicions from the India government upon himself."
+Shamar Rinpoche had declined the first invitation in 2005, which was received by telephone call from Drikung Chetsang Rinpoche, because to have accepted it "at that time would invite unwarranted suspicions from the India government upon himself."
 According to Dawa Tsering, spokesperson for the administration of Shamar Rinpoche, "He (Urgyen Trinley Dorje) was confident that this meeting would bring peace in the Kagyu School in general and thus help in flourishing Buddha Dharma.
 This meeting has created a basis to re-unite all in the Dharma Sangha.
 Therefore, such an initiative should be appreciated by all."

-According to the message of the International Karma Kagyu Buddhist Organization published on www.karmapa-issue.org: "To underscore his willingness to be supportive, Shamar Rinpoche even provided the necessary help for Ugyen Trinlay Dorje to obtain Indian government's approval for his recent visit to the U.S., though at the same time maintaining the stance that Thrinlay Thaye Dorje is the traditional Karmapa."
+To underscore his willingness to be supportive, Shamar Rinpoche even provided the necessary help for Ogyen Trinley Dorje to obtain Indian government approval for a visit to the US, though at the same time maintained the stance that Trinley Thaye Dorje is the authentic Karmapa."